top of page

 Guardians of the Galaxy Season 2

-Takes inspiration from the superb DnA run this time, focusing on Adam Warlock with a suitable new spin.
-It's clear this was the only research done for the video games, lifting the changes to Star-Lord, Warlock & Mantis & including Fin Fang Foom.
+They take inspiration from the superb DnA run this time, focusing on Adam Warlock with a suitable new catch.
+It's clear this was the only research done for the recent video game, lifting the changes to Star-Lord, Warlock and Mantis, and the inclusion of Fin Fang Foom.

 Premiere: Mar 11, 2017